Back to Blog

 Step 2: Get a Second Opinion from an Independent Mechanic

 This is the most important step.
 Call an independent repair shop and describe the dealership's recommendation.
 Ask for their quote for the same service.
 Independent mechanics typically charge 30-50% less than dealerships for the same work.
 They use quality parts that meet manufacturer specifications but cost less.
 Independent shops have lower overhead and can pass savings to customers.
 When you call, ask specific questions: What parts will they use?
 How long will the work take?
 Do they guarantee the work?
 Are they ASE certified?
 A quality independent shop welcomes these questions and provides detailed answers.
+This topic is closely connected to How to Verify ASE and Provincial Certifications in Canada.

 Step 3: Understand the Dealership's Pricing Structure